How to Calculate Profit for a Dropshipping Business (Shopify-based)

-Costs: Most important factor in profit calculation
+Costs: The most important factor in profit calculation.

 1. Cost of goods sold (COGS) & Shipping cost

 This is where it gets tricky.
-Currently you can’t export past orders on AliExpress.
+Currently, you can’t export past orders on AliExpress.
 You can only view the orders and manually sum them all.
-This method is only recommended for starters; otherwise it would take you tons of time calculating (and you’ll mess up somewhere in the middle – I’ve been there before).
+This method is only recommended for starters; otherwise, it would take you tons of time calculating (and you’ll mess up somewhere in the middle – I’ve been there before).

 This leads us to the final method: Shopify apps.
 There are lots of apps claiming to help you calculate COGS and such, but beware.
 There are many problems that most of those apps encounter, as discussed in this article.
-Ideally, try apps that can automatically sync COGS and shipping cost in real time.
+Ideally, try apps that can automatically sync COGS and shipping costs in real time.

 2. Ad spend